marthoc/GarHAge/README.md

 _A temporary workaround (until this issue is resolved in HASS, or possibly in the underlying Paho MQTT library used in HASS) is to use an automation to send the "STATE" payload to the doors' action topics on Home Assistant start.
 This will ensure that the cover and binary sensor show the correct door state on HASS start and restart._

-Place the following in your `automations.yaml` (adjusting if you have only one door controlled by GarHAge); be sure to change `id: ABC` to suit your setup.
+Place the following in your `automations.yaml` (adjusting if you have only one door controlled by GarHAge); replace `id: xyz` with the next sequential automation number according to your own `automations.yaml`.

 ```
-- id: ABC
+- id: xyz
   alias: Update garage door state on startup
   trigger:
     - platform: homeassistant